rockero-cz/rockero-wiki/en/database.md

 - **id** - should be always first
 - **foreign keys**
-- **rest of columns** - should be sorted by priorty and groupped by context
+- **rest of columns** - should be sorted by priorty and grouped by context
 - **native timestamps** - `created_at`, `updated_at`

 <a name="uuids"></a>